vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 0981
 All virtues are said to be natural to those
 Who acquire character as a duty.
-PS
+(P.S.
+Sundaram)

 0982
 No other goodness than good character
 Is deemed good by the noble.
-NV
+(N.V.K.
+Ashraf)

 0983
 The pillars of excellence are five:
 Love, modesty, altruism, compassion, truthfulness.
-PS
+(P.S.
+Sundaram)

 0984
 The characteristic of penance is non-killing,
 And that of goodness not speaking others’ faults.
-NV
+(N.V.K.
+Ashraf)
 Yes
 0985
 Humility is the strength of the strong and the weapon The wise use to conquer their foes.
-SS
+(Satguru  Subramuniyaswami)

 0986
 The touchstone of goodness is to own
 One's defeat even to inferiors.
-PS
+(P.S.
+Sundaram)

 0987
 What good is that goodness if it does not return good Even to those who cause evil? *
-PS
+(P.S.
+Sundaram)
 Yes
 0988
 Poverty is no disgrace to one
 Who has the strength called character.
-PS, VS
+(P.S.
+Sundaram), (V.V.S.
+Aiyar)

 0989
 The depth of goodness is said to be the never changing attitude In spite of ever changing fortunes.
-NV
+(N.V.K.
+Ashraf)
 Yes
 0990
 The earth will cease to bear its burden
 If perfect men fall short of perfection.
-SM, GV
+(S. Maharajan), (G. Vanmikanathan)

 Notes:
-984. Compare with 261: “The characteristic of penance lies in enduring hardships and harming no life” - NV
+984. Compare with 261: “The characteristic of penance lies in enduring hardships and harming no life” - (N.V.K.
+Ashraf)
 987. Compare with 314.
-Punish an evil-doer by shaming him with a good deed.* - PS
+Punish an evil-doer by shaming him with a good deed.* - (P.S.
+Sundaram)
 989: A difficult couplet to translate.
 Most translations follow Parimelazhagar’s view of taking ‘ஆழி’ as sea shore and ‘ஊழி பெயரினும்’ as ‘even if a whelming sea breaks its bounds”.
-PS, therefore, translates this verse as “Seas may whelm, but men of character will stand like the shore”.
+(P.S.
+Sundaram), therefore, translates this verse as “Seas may whelm, but men of character will stand like the shore”.
 However, the word ‘ஊழி’ in general refers to ‘fate’ or ‘fortune’ and the word ‘ஆழி’ to either ‘sea’ or ‘depth’.
 I have used these direct meanings to translate this couplet.
 Kalingar takes this interpretation.
 From Parimelazhagar’s standpoint, Sundaram’s translation may be improved like this: “Fortunes like seas may whelm, but men of character will remain unperturbed like the shore”.

 100
 Courtesy